 The Cuban capital city of Havana requires no introduction.
 Situated in the Caribbean, Havana is the gate-way to Cuba.
 With a population of over 2 million (c.
 2018) Havana is the cultural, historical and political hub of the country.
 Truly if you wish to understand Cuba, you have to include Havana in your Cuba travel itinerary.
 Havana can offer explanation as to why Cuba had the revolutionary past, its status with the world today and its new future.
 Havana’s heart is depicted in Old Havana streets – colorful, free and spirited in nature.
 If you are visiting Havana Cuba read this ultimate guide to the city.
-This Havana Cuba guide includes travel tips, sightseeing guide, restaurants and epic experiences to make your travel memorable.
+This Havana travel guide includes travel tips, sightseeing guide with the best things to do in Havana Cuba, restaurants and epic experiences to make your travel memorable.

 Havana Cuba Travel Tips